HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Introduction

-Performance is important for user experience.
-Slow-loading and slow-to-respond websites frustrate users and cause lost conversions.
-This is the first year that the <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals</a> have contributed to Google search rankings.
+Performance is important for the user experience.
+Slow-to-load and slow-to-respond websites frustrate users and cause lost conversions.
+This is the first year that <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals</a> have contributed to Google search rankings.
 As such, we've seen greater interest in improving website performance which is great news for users.

-What are our top takeaways from this year's report?
-First, we still have a long way to go in providing a good user experience.
-For example, faster networks and devices have not yet reached the point where we can ignore how much JavaScript we deliver to a site.
-And, we may never get there.
-Second, sometimes we misuse new features for performance resulting in poorer performance.
-Additionally, we need better metrics for measuring interactivity, and those are on the way.
-Finally, CMS- and framework-level work on performance can significantly impact user experience for the top 10M websites.
+<i>What are our top takeaways from this year's report?</i> First, we still have a long way to go in providing a good user experience.
+For example, faster networks and devices have not yet reached the point where we can ignore how much JavaScript we deliver to a site; and, we may never get there.
+Second, sometimes we misuse new features for performance, resulting in poorer performance.
+Third, we need better metrics for measuring interactivity, and those are on the way.
+And fourth, CMS- and framework-level work on performance can significantly impact user experience for the top 10M websites.

-What's new this year?
-We're excited to share performance data by traffic ranking for the first time.
+<i>What's new this year?</i> We're excited to share performance data by traffic ranking for the first time.
 We also have all the core performance metrics from previous years.
 Finally, we added a deeper dive into the Largest Contentful Paint (LCP) element.

 ### Notes on Methodology